Treasure Island, San Francisco: Remediation and redevelopment

 Cleanup crews spent several weeks cleaning the island's coast from the 2007 Cosco Busan oil spill just a few hundred yards from Treasure Island, and in 2009 the Navy agreed to sell the island to the city for $105 million as part of a redevelopment project.
 The federal government's Job Corps maintains an active presence on the 40 acres and 13 building facilities it took over just after the US Navy vacated the island, an area that is not part of the redevelopment.
 The Administration Building (Bldg.
 1) and Hall of Transportation (Bldg.
 2) were listed in the National Register of Historic Places in 2008.
 On June 8, 2011, the San Francisco Board of Supervisors approved new neighborhood development for 19,000 people over the next 20–30 years by Wilson Meany Sullivan, Lennar Urban, and Kenwood Investments.
 The 2012–2014 US$1.5 billion Treasure Island Development project for up to 8,000 new residences, 140,000 ft2 of new commercial and retail space, 100000 ft2 of new office space, 3 hotels, new Fire station and 300 acres of parks.
 The island's gas station pumps and canopy were also removed (the island has a high risk of soil liquefaction and tsunami damage in an earthquake).
 All island natural gas, electricity, sewer and water utilities are serviced by the San Francisco Public Utilities Commission.
 The island experiences several power outages per year.
 Ground broke on the island's ferry terminal in 2019.

 By December 2010, Navy contractors had removed 16000 yd3 of contaminated dirt from the site, "some with radiation levels 400 times the Environmental Protection Agency’s human exposure limits for topsoil."
 The contaminated dirt is to be replaced by dirt removed during construction of the fourth Caldecott Tunnel bore.
-In April 2013, caesium-137 levels three times higher than previously recorded were found (the island hosted "radioactive ships from Bikini Atoll atomic tests and [was] a major education center training personnel for nuclear war"—the USS Pandemonium (PCDC-1) mockup had begun nuclear training in 1957.
+In April 2013, caesium-137 levels three times higher than previously recorded were found (the island hosted "radioactive ships from Bikini Atoll atomic tests and [was] a major education center training personnel for nuclear war"—the mockup had begun nuclear training in 1957.